 - Ankle swelling, especially at night

-- A heart murmur or a rapid or pronounced heartbeat
+- A rapid or pronounced heartbeat

 Finally, the American College of Sports Medicine recommends that you see your doctor before engaging in vigorous exercise if two or more of the following apply:

 - You're a man older than age 45 or a woman older than age 55.

 - You have a family history of heart disease before age 55 in men and age 65 in women.